 With the changes from the Banking and Financial Services Royal Commission, a significant amount of conflicts have been removed; they are gone and most advisers are pleased about it.

-That said, I am officially independent and meet the legal definition.
+That said, I am officially independent and meet the Corporations Act definition.
 So I can proudly state that I offer independent, impartial and unbiased advice.

 This is more than a worthy question; it’s critical.